 There is no shortage of delicious food in Mexico City and the food scene is extremely diverse.
-You can have the most incredible taco for under a dollar, or dine at a world famous restaurant eating food by one of the best chef’s in the world.
-Below are a list of several restaurants that we dined at or came highly recommended.
+You can have the most incredible taco for $1 to $2.
+Or dine at a world-famous restaurant eating food from one of the best chefs in the world.
+Below is a list of several restaurants that we dined at or came highly recommended.

 - Pujol – The most famous restaurant in all of Mexico City.
-If you want to dine here make reservations the minute you book your flight or determine your dates for visiting Mexico City.
+If you want to dine here make reservations the minute you book your flight.
+Or book your spot and then reserve your flights to Mexico City.

-- Amaya – Upscale Mexican cuisine by chef.
+- Amaya – Upscale Mexican cuisine by the chef.
 We dined here and everything we ate was absolutely delicious.
-Reservations highly recommended.
+Reservations are highly recommended.

 - Rosetta – One of Mexico City’s finer dining establishments in the Roma neighborhood.

-- Panaderia Rosetta – Freshly baked bread each day from various types of flours, incredible pastries, sit down breakfast and lunch options, and the most amazing doughnuts called Berli.
-Trust me, you want to eat here.
+- Panaderia Rosetta – Freshly baked bread each day from various types of flour.
+They also have incredible pastries, a sit-down breakfast, and lunch options.
+Don’t pass up the most amazing doughnut called Berli.

-- Contramar – famous seafood spot to enjoy incredibly fresh seafood in the Roma neighborhood.
+- Contramar – a famous seafood spot to enjoy incredibly fresh seafood in the Roma neighborhood.

-- El Moro – famous for their churros con chocolate, it’s a deserved stop with several locations for you to stop in and enjoy a sweet treat.
+- El Moro – famous for its churros con chocolate, it’s a deserved stop with several locations for you to stop in and enjoy a sweet treat.

-- Máximo Bistrot – We were told by several people that this is currently Mexico City’s best restaurant and has been voted in the top 50 best restaurants in Latin America.
+- Máximo Bistrot – We were told by several people that this is currently Mexico City’s best restaurant.
+It has been voted in the top 50 best restaurants in Latin America.
 Unfortunately, we weren’t able to dine here because they were booked.
 Make reservations well in advance if you want to dine here.

-- Dr. Pizza – if you’re looking for something other than Mexican food, Dr. Pizza in the Juarez neighborhood is worth a stop and are open on Mondays (a notoriously sleepy day for restaurants in Mexico city).
-They had the best cocktail we’ve had our entire 2 months in Mexico so far!
+- Dr. Pizza – if you’re looking for something other than Mexican food, Dr. Pizza in the Juarez neighborhood is worth a stop.
+It is open on Mondays (a notoriously sleepy day for restaurants in Mexico City).
+They had the best cocktail we’ve had in our entire 2 months in Mexico so far!

 - Tacos!
 Who doesn’t love a good taco?
-Tacos are eaten at night as a late night treat or meal before you go out on the town.
-Tons of stalls will pop up on the street once it gets dark out or you can visit an establishment with a permanent location.
+Tacos are eaten at night as a late-night treat or meal before you go out on the town.
+Tons of stalls will pop up on the street once it gets dark.
+You can also visit an establishment with a permanent location.
 We heard Exquisitos Tacos de Mixiotes, Tacos Los Juanes, and Tacos el Huequito are good.
-Tacos al pastor are famous here, but you can’t go wrong with any type of taco.
+Tacos al pastor is famous here, but you can’t go wrong with any type of taco.

 Rather than navigate the food culture on your own, take a food tour.
-We explored the Roma neighborhood on a walking food tour with Secret Food Tours and got a great taste for the food culture of Mexico and Mexico City.
+We explored the Roma neighborhood on a walking food tour with Secret Food Tours.
+Where we got a great taste for the food culture of Mexico and Mexico City.
 If you’re interested in taking your own food tour, use code 25LIZ to get 25% off.
 No matter where you eat, or how you choose to explore the food scene, you really can’t go wrong here.

 There are tons of other incredible places to explore, wonderful food to try, and awesome sights to experience.
-But hopefully, this Mexico City travel guide will be helpful in planning your own trip to CDMX.
-If you visit any of the suggestions in this guide we’d love to hear about them in the comment section below, as well as any other places you feel we should visit when we return.
+But hopefully, this Mexico City travel guide will be helpful in planning your first trip to CDMX.
+If you visit any of the suggestions in this guide we’d love to hear about them in the comment section below.